 - to foster an appreciation for the strengths of others in their class and to work throughout the year to build trusting relationships with each other

 Advisories are regularly scheduled during the school day and meet between two and five times per six-day cycle of classes.

 Role of Advisor

-Advisors are concerned with the academic and social growth of their advisees.
+Advisors are concerned with the academic and social/emotional growth of their advisees.
 Advisors help their advisees develop a sense of “self,” as well as a sense of class unity and responsibility.
-Advisors strive to develop a trusting relationship and seek to maintain open communication with each advisee.
-Throughout the year, advisors are in regular communication with a Grade Level Coordinator and/or the Assistant Principal's Office should there be issues or concerns which need attention.
+Advisors monitor their advisees’ progress, and when necessary for the advisees’ well-being, consult with parents and teachers.